Last Updated: September 18, 2024

 After the Foreign Corrupt Practices Act of 1977 was signed, Kroll recognized new opportunities on an international scale.
 He set up offices in Paris, Moscow, São Paulo, Tokyo, Singapore, and Manila with the goal of generating new lines of business in auditing and compliance.
 New opportunities later emerged in fields like political risk and executive protection services.
 After becoming involved in banking and warehousing, Jules became well-known for pursuing financial crime across borders.

-One notable piece of business occurred when Kroll helped Nokia and Motorola find $2.7 billion that had been lost in Turkey with Cem Uzan.
+One notable business transaction occurred when Kroll helped Nokia and Motorola find $2.7 billion that had been lost in Turkey with Cem Uzan.
 Jules also developed a reputation for recovering wealth stolen by dictators like Ferdinand Marcos and Jean-Claude Duvalier.
 In 1991, Kroll was tasked with tracing Saddam Hussein's corporate holdings for the government of Kuwait.

 After selling his company in 2004 to Marsh & McLennan for $1.9 billion, Jules Kroll went on to found Kroll Bond Rating Agency and K2 Intelligence.
 K2 Intelligence currently has offices across the world.